 Mount Tai in Shandong province is considered the most sacred of China's many mountains.
 It stands 5,029 feet [1,533 meters] high overlooking the North China plain of the wandering Yellow and Yangzi rivers.
 Many Chinese people climb the mountain following in the footsteps of Chinese Emperors; Confucius and even Mao Zedong.
 Most of the many shrines along the Central path to the summit are Daoist but some Buddhist shrines can also be found.
 There are cable cars to take you to the top but queues can be lengthy.

 The birthplace of Confucius at Qufu, China's foremost sage, remains a revered place.
 With a complex of temples rivaling the Forbidden City in scale and grandeur, Qufu in Shandong province is well worth visiting.

 Kǒng qiū孔丘 or Kǒng fū zǐ孔夫子 , meaning Master Kong, lived 2,500 years ago in this town, and his Kong family descendents right down to the present day still inhabit the temple area.
 There is a quiet and tranquil wooded area that contains Confucius’ grave and many shrines.

 Although attacked and sacked in 1513CE, the buildings were re-created in the Ming style, there are some historical monuments dating back to the time of Confucius.
-The town attracts many pilgrims not only from China but also Japan and Korea.
+The town attracts many pilgrims not only from within China but also from Japan and Korea.